The George J. Mitchell Scholarship

 The George J. Mitchell Scholarship, sponsored by the US-Ireland Alliance, is named in honor of former U.S. Senator George Mitchell's contribution to the Northern Ireland peace process.
 The Mitchell is designed to foster leadership and community involvement, as scholars act as ambassadors for the U.S. in the Irish/Northern Ireland communities in which they study.
 Up to twelve Mitchell Scholars are selected annually for one year of postgraduate study in any discipline at select universities in Ireland or Northern Ireland.

-The scholarship awards one year of post-graduate study or research at one of nine institutions in Ireland and Northern Ireland: Trinity College Dublin, University College Cork, University College Dublin, NUI Galway, University College Maynooth, University of Limerick, Dublin City University, Queen’s University Belfast, and The University of Ulster.
+The scholarship awards one year of post-graduate study or research at one of eleven institutions in Ireland and Northern Ireland: Dublin City University; Dublin Institute of Technology; Dun Laoghaire IADT; National University of Ireland, Galway; National University of Ireland, Maynooth; The Queen's University of Belfast; Trinity College Dublin; University College Cork; University College Dublin; University of Limerick; and University of Ulster.

 The scholarship provides tuition, room and board, a living expenses stipend, and an international travel stipend, as well as airfare to and from the United States.